slhck/napping-player/README.md

 11. Create as many new groups as you like, and once done, click "Finish".
 12. You're done.
 Hand the tablet back.

+## Data output

 You will find the results on the SD card under `NappingLogs`.
 You can also click the Preferences button in the upper right of the start screen and launch the data explorer to see what files already exist — and delete them if necessary.

+For every session, the app will store the following files:

+### Video Positions

+The file `<date>-<user>-videos.csv` contains all the video IDs, their path (full filename) and the coordinates of the buttons.
+Example:

+      video_id                            file   x   y
+    1        0 /mnt/sdcard/NappingMovies/1.mp4 276 169
+    2        1 /mnt/sdcard/NappingMovies/2.mp4 913 230

+### Video Groups and Keywords

+The file `<date>-<user>-groups.csv` contains the groups and their associated videos.
+Example:

+      group_id video_id
+    1        0        0
+    2        0        1
+    3        1        0
+    4        2        1

+The file `<date>-<user>-keywords.csv` contains the groups and their associated keywords.
+Example:

+      group_id keyword
+    1        0     foo
+    2        0     baz
+    3        1     bar
+    4        2     yak

+We can easily merge the groups and the list of videos, and then later the keywords, e.g. in R with:

+    videos_groups = merge(videos, groups)
+    all = merge(videos_groups, keywords)

+Then, `all` contains:

+      group_id video_id                            file   x   y keyword
+    1        0        0 /mnt/sdcard/NappingMovies/1.mp4 276 169     foo
+    2        0        0 /mnt/sdcard/NappingMovies/1.mp4 276 169     baz
+    3        0        1 /mnt/sdcard/NappingMovies/2.mp4 913 230     foo
+    4        0        1 /mnt/sdcard/NappingMovies/2.mp4 913 230     baz
+    5        1        0 /mnt/sdcard/NappingMovies/1.mp4 276 169     bar
+    6        2        1 /mnt/sdcard/NappingMovies/2.mp4 913 230     yak

+### System Config – `<date>-<username>-config.csv`

+This file stores basic system information that might be helpful in debugging certain users or relating outcome to devices.
+At the moment we store the username, the screen width and height as well as the Android version:

+    name,           test2
+    screen-width,   1280
+    screen-height,  800
+    release,        3.1

 ## Development and issues